FAQs for Incoming Students

-- When can I expect my refund check?
+- When can I expect my refund check in my first semester?

-- When can I expect my refund check my second term?
+- When can I expect my refund check my second semester?

-- When can I expect my refund check my third term and beyond?
+- When can I expect my refund check my third semester and beyond?

 - How will I know exactly when my loan money is here?

 - How do I receive my refund check?